 Strategies for Educational Improvement Summer Conference

 This year's Strategies for Educational Improvement Conference will be hosted by the KU School of Education, in partnership with the Kansas State Department of Education.
-The official conference theme is centered on teaching & learning for college and career readiness.
-View the 2016 Conference Agenda (pdf).
+The official conference theme is centered on teaching in a new era.

 Conference Date & Location

-Join us on Friday, June 3, 2016 at the University of Kansas in Lawrence, Kansas.
-This full-day event will be held at the Kansas Union (pdf) on campus.
+The 2017 conference will be held on Friday, June 2 at the University of Kansas in Lawrence, Kansas.
+This full-day event will be at the Kansas Union (pdf) on campus.
 Information on parking and directions through campus can be viewed here (pdf).
 More information to be provided to registered participants.

-Regular participant registration for the 2016 Summer Strategies Conference is open.
-Please register online before Friday, May 20, 2016.
+Participant registration for the 2017 Summer Strategies Conference is open.
 Please note, individuals who participate in the Summer Strategies Conference can receive a certificate of completion from the School of Education upon request to be used within districts that offer professional development points for educator advancement.
+Register online here.

-Individuals and organizations who are interested in serving as a sponsor or exhibitor of the event are encouraged to complete our online registration form.
+Sponsor and exhibitor registration for the 2017 conference is open.
+Individuals and organizations who are interested in serving as a sponsor or exhibitor at the 2017 event are encouraged to complete our online registration form.